7

 +---

-First, we will check the installed ODBC drivers:
+First, let's check the installed ODBC drivers:

 myodbc-installer -d -l